alkampfergit/personal-blog/codewrecks/content/post/old/2009/08/validate-business-entities-with-wpf.md

 This is equally simple, because I use a simple DataTrigger to change the fill from LightYellow to Orange when the property (validation.HasError) of the main grid is True.
 Remember that Validation.HasError is an AttachedProperty and to use it in a binding you need to surround with parenthesis.

 The final result is that I can validate the whole object as once, I do not need to insert anything related to validation in the business objects, but everything is done into the validator.
-Thanks to BindingGroup Iâ€™m able to trigger validation whenever I need (textchanged, lostfocus, etc), and I can react to validation error showing details for each error, and changing visual appearance of the control.
+Thanks to BindingGroup I'm able to trigger validation whenever I need (textchanged, lostfocus, etc), and I can react to validation error showing details for each error, and changing visual appearance of the control.

 Alk.